hjrdave/get-treble-gsm/src/posts/api-docs/advanced/scoping-stores.md

 ```

 ### Subscribing to Multiple Stores
-If your component is utilizing scoped global state there still might be a scenario where your component needs to subscribe to the App's global Store as well.
+If your component is utilizing a Scoped Store there still might be a scenario where your component needs to subscribe to the App's global Store as well.
 All that needs to be done in this scenario is to import the default `useTreble` hook and destructure the state objects.
 ```javascript
 import {useTreble} from 'treble-gsm';
 import {Store, useScopedStore} from './scoped-store';